 The Tate owns a portrait of the artist by Johann Zoffany (c.1772, Tate Gallery N01487), which is on a long-term loan to the National Portrait Gallery, London.

 Mary Woodall (ed.), The Letters of Thomas Gainsborough, revised edition, 1963

 John Hayes, Thomas Gainsborough, exhibition catalogue, Tate Gallery, London 1980

 John Hayes, The Landscape Paintings of Thomas Gainsborough, 2 volumes, London 1982

-Thomas Gainsborough FRSA (14 May 1727 (baptised) – 2 August 1788) was an English portrait and landscape painter, draughtsman, and printmaker.
-He surpassed his rival Sir Joshua Reynolds to become the dominant British portraitist of the second half of the 18th century.
+Thomas Gainsborough (14 May 1727 (baptised) – 2 August 1788) was an English portrait and landscape painter, draughtsman, and printmaker.
+Along with his rival Sir Joshua Reynolds, he is considered one of the most important British artists of the second half of the 18th century.
 He painted quickly, and the works of his maturity are characterised by a light palette and easy strokes.
-He preferred landscapes to portraits, and is credited (with Richard Wilson) as the originator of the 18th-century British landscape school.
+Despite being a prolific portrait painter, Gainsborough gained greater satisfaction from his landscapes.
+He is credited (with Richard Wilson) as the originator of the 18th-century British landscape school.
 Gainsborough was a founding member of the Royal Academy.